Superintendents back cops in schools, report trusting relationships

 Earlier this month, about 200 people representing more than 20 schools took part in a student-led march in downtown St. Paul, calling on Minnesota school districts to end contracts with local police departments.

 But while the vocal group says the having law enforcement stationed in schools creates problems, Rice County superintendents defend the SRO services police departments provide to their schools.
-For both superintendents, Todd Sesker, of Faribault Public Schools, and Matt Hillmannn, of Northfield Public Schools, the relationships come down to trust.
+For superintendents, Jeff Elstad, of Owatonna Public Schools, Todd Sesker, of Faribault Public Schools, and Matt Hillmannn, of Northfield Public Schools, the relationships come down to trust.

 School resource officer programs have drawn scrutiny and criticism in the wake of the late May police killing of George Floyd in Minneapolis.
 Proponents say SROs schools safe, but opponents say they can be more of an impediment than a help to students and have called for money spent on SROs to pay for more counselors and other student services.